Coloradans mark 20th anniversary of a dark day: Columbine shooting - Journal du Cameroun

 It has been 20 years since two heavily armed young men in dark trenchcoats entered a Colorado high school and launched a bloody attack that seared the word “Columbine” into the American psyche, forever transforming the debate on gun rights and school violence.

-As people on Saturday prepared to mark the anniversary of the massacre in Littleton, Colorado — in which teenaged shooters Dylan Klebold and Eric Harris killed 12 Columbine High School students and a teacher before turning their guns on themselves — there were words of grief and loss and anger.
+At a memorial service Saturday to mark the anniversary of the massacre in Littleton, Colorado — in which teenaged shooters Dylan Klebold and Eric Harris killed 12 Columbine High School students and a teacher before turning their guns on themselves — there were reflections on grief, loss and healing.

+“While time may lessen the intensity of the trauma, the incredible memories still remain,” said former Columbine principal Ron Mitchell.

-The events of that fateful day planted a jarring and lasting sense of vulnerability in Americans’ minds.
+The events of that day planted a jarring and lasting sense of vulnerability in Americans’ minds.

 School shootings, once almost unheard of, have become a tragic feature of American life — requiring all schools to tighten security, forcing even six-year-olds to take part in traumatic “live-shooter” drills.